joshua-Evans-1/TLSProgramming/report/report.md

     │     Screenshots and analysis from Wireshark captures.
     │     Reflection on certificate management.
     ├── <a href="wireShark-after-tls.jpg" title="">wireShark-after-tls.jpg</a>
-    │    screenshot of wireshark after tls
+    │    screenshot of wireshark after tls.
     └── <a href="wireShark-before-tls.jpg" title="">wireShark-before-tls.jpg</a>
-         screenshot of wireshark before tls
+         screenshot of wireshark before tls.

 </pre>